 At Pangea, we know that security is everything.
 That’s why when you send with us, you can rest easy knowing that our state-of-the-art encryption keeps your money and your data completely safe.
-But you do more online than just send money — you shop, chat, read, watch and surf.
+But you do more online than just send money: you shop, chat, read, watch and browse.
 The downside of all this convenience?
 An increased risk of getting scammed.

 We want you to stay safe, and the best protection is knowing the red flags.
 Keep reading to learn how to identify the most common fraud schemes and, most importantly, how to avoid being a victim.